sypsyp97/Filter2Noise/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open source and available under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).